 Dogs that are lean or underweight can really benefit from the warmest winter dog coats possible.
 Even a large dog with a long thick coat could be in a situation where he needs a warm dog coat if he is struggling to maintain a healthy weight.
 This is sometimes a common health problem in older dogs or those who are picky eaters.
 Dogs that are naturally lean, such as greyhounds and whippets, actually become so chilled that they shiver (sometimes even when they are indoors) during cooler weather.
 Regardless of what the forecast calls for (...or what size he is...or what type of coat he has...or where he fits on the doggy BMI chart) one thing is for sure, he still needs to go outside even when it is cold.
 Chances are your furry companion will enjoy being out and about much more when he is wearing his warmest dog coat.

 Unfortunately, not all dog apparel is created equally.
 If your dog needs a dog coat, be sure you get him the right one.
 Some dog jackets look adorable, but really provide little to no warmth or protection for your four legged friend at all.
-When in doubt, reach for a dog Squall® coat or Expedition dog parka.
+When in doubt, reach for a dog Squall® dog coat or Expedition dog parka.
 Both provide your doggy with everything he needs to face the great outdoors during the coldest months of the year, plus….added bonus!...since a women’s Expedition Parka or women’s Squall Parka also look great on you, buying one for your pooch as well gives the two of you the perfect winter twinsie option...a little monogramming never hurts either.

-If coats aren’t your dog’s thing, there are other ways to keep him warm and cozy as he’s lounging around your house.
+If dog coats aren’t your buddy's thing, there are other ways to keep your dog warm and cozy as he’s lounging around your house.
 Get him a new fluffy dog bed.
 He might love the old one, but if it’s ripped to shreds and smells like dirt and dog drool, he might really benefit from a new bed.
 You can even personalize his bed with his name for an added fun touch.
 If your pup loves to lounge around the house, you could also get him a hooded rob, dog hoodie, or a flannel sleep shirt.
 Of course, always make sure that your dog will be safe and comfy before putting them in any new outfits, but these could be a new favorite for him.